Toolbox

 Your reading

-SGLT2 inhibitors (empagliflozin, dapagliflozin, canagliflozin) can cause euglycemic ketoacidosis — elevated ketones with normal blood glucose.
-If you are on an SGLT2 inhibitor and your ketones are above 3.0 mmol/L, contact your provider even if your blood sugar is normal.
+SGLT2 inhibitors (empagliflozin, dapagliflozin, canagliflozin) can cause euglycemic diabetic ketoacidosis — elevated ketones with normal blood glucose.
+If you are on an SGLT2 inhibitor and your BHB is above 3 mmol/L, contact your provider promptly even if your glucose is normal.

-Corticosteroids (prednisone, dexamethasone) can raise blood glucose and may mask or complicate ketone interpretation in people with diabetes.
+Corticosteroids (prednisone, dexamethasone) elevate blood glucose and can complicate ketone interpretation during fasting or low-carb eating.

 About this tool